dart-lang/site-www/examples/README.md

 ## How do I run the analyzer on an example?

-You'll need to `cd` into the example's folder and run Dart commands there.
+Change directory into the example's folder and run Dart commands there.
 For
 example:

 ```console